opencv/opencv/doc/tutorials/introduction/desktop_java/java_dev_intro.rst

         :alt: SBT output
         :align: center

-You can now import the SBT project using :guilabel:`Import ... -> Existing projects into workspace` from Eclipse.
+You can now import the SBT project to Eclipse using :guilabel:`Import ... -> Existing projects into workspace`.
 Whether you actually do this is optional for the guide;
-we'll be using SBT to build the project, so if you choose to use Eclipse it will just be as a text editor.
+we'll be using SBT to build the project, so if you choose to use Eclipse it will just serve as a text editor.

-To test everything is working, create a simple "Hello OpenCV" application.
+To test that everything is working, create a simple "Hello OpenCV" application.
 Do this by creating a file :file:`src/main/java/HelloOpenCV.java` with the following contents:

         .. code-block:: java